emilzeta/DataVis_Final_Project/Updates.md

 April 11:

 I added a 2 graphs to the new "empty net" page that I created last class.
 I'm currently working on creating some custom variables to filter the interactive graph I created before so that it will be easier to spot patterns.

+April 13:

+I changed a couple of lables and also fixed some issues with graphs extending past the page.